JonatanJSM/JonatanJSM/README.md

 ---
 ### About me:
-- :computer: I’m currently studying the sixth semester of college.
+- :computer: I’m currently studying the ninth semester of college.
-- :shipit: I’m currently learning: Next js and Laravel
-- 💬 Languages: Spanish(Native), English(B1)

 ---